 LiPo safe containers

 After you have protected the battery terminals from shorting and then putting them separately in individual pouches/cases, we recommend you put all of the batteries in a LiPo safe container.
 That way, if anything goes haywire with the batteries, it’ll be contained within the container!

-Like we mentioned before, carrying the craft itself shouldn’t be a problem unless your particular model is in the forbidden goods list!
+Like we mentioned before, travelling with a drone shouldn’t be a problem unless your particular model is in the forbidden goods list!
 However we like to make two key suggestions:

-If you do not have a drone carrying case, get one right now!
+If you do not have a drone carrying case, get one right now if you are serious about travelling with a drone!
 Make sure you get a small one that would easily fit in an overhead compartment of the plane.

-Unlike loose batteries, you are allowed to check in your drone.
-However, we recommend carrying the drone with you as a carry on luggage.
+Unlike loose batteries, you are allowed to check in your drone in most cases.
+However, we recommend carrying the drone with you as a carry on luggage if possible.
 Checked in luggage are subject to inspection and you do not want the TSA guys to haphazardly unpack/pack your drone back in, potentially damaging any of the components.

 Don’t make a big deal out of your drone

 What is the best way to get yourself stranded by airport security?
 Answer – Standing out too much!
 Even if you are following the rules 100%, if you flaunt your drone and show it off in the airport, the security personnel will most likely take note of you.
 There is a chance that they’ll have more questions to ask you than if you didn’t make a big deal out of your drone.

 As long as you are abiding by the rules, are following the guidelines and have a copy of the rules printed out, you don’t have to worry or specifically mention anything.
 Low key is the way to go!

 Local rules and regulations